pcdshub/lucid/docs/source/toolbar.rst

 LUCID Toolbar Configuration
 ===========================

-LUCID can be launched with a toolbar file that specifies button-filled tabs to include below the device grid.
+LUCID can be launched with a toolbar file that specifies the tabs that are displayed below the device grid.
+These tabs can be configured to hold buttons that open other screens.

 Invocation
 ----------